linkeddatacenter/BOTK-core/README.md

 - schema:alternateName with cardinality >= 0, contains the insignia of the shop as normalized text
 - schema:address  with cardinality <=1 , contact info for this local business  as a schema:PostalAddress individual
 - schema:geo with cardinality <= 1 pointer a schema:GeoCoordinates
+- schema:hasMap with cardinality >= 0 pointer an URL with a map of the place
 - schema:telephone with cardinality >= 0, formatted as string with no space, can start with '+', if 00 is present at the beginning,it is substituted with +, as primary telephone contact point for this location
 - schema:faxNumber with cardinality >= 0, same formatting of telephone, as primary fax  contact point for this organization
 - schema:email with cardinality >= 0,  as  email for a contact point for this organization
+- schema:aggregateRating with cardinality <= 1,  as a schema:AggregateRating instance, schema:ratingValue attribute must be present as non negative float value
+- schema:openingHours with cardinality <= 1,  if the string ="permanantly closed" the local business is permanantly closed

 Example (in rdf turtle):
 ```